10 Bible Verses for Studying: Scripture for Focus, Wisdom, and Diligence

 “do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”– Philippians 4:6-7 (ESV)

 Anxiety can make studying feel almost impossible.
 Your body is at the desk, but your mind is racing somewhere else.
-This passage does not say your concerns are trivial.
-It tells you where to take them.
+This passage shows you where to take your concerns.
 Bring the exam, the deadline, the fear of failure, and the mental pressure to God.
 His peace may not remove every challenge at once, but it can guard your heart and mind in the middle of them.

 “And let us not grow weary of doing good, for in due season we will reap, if we do not give up.”– Galatians 6:9 (ESV)